nukri-tskvitaia/MathQuest/README.md

 dotnet run
 ```
 **3. Access the App:**
-- Your browser should be opened automatically if not then navigate to [Web Api](https://localhost:5001) to view the Web Api.
+- Your browser should be opened automatically if not then navigate to [https://localhost:5001](https://localhost:5001) to view the Web Api.
-- The frontend will be running on [Frontend](https://localhost:5100).
+- The frontend will be running on [https://localhost:5100](https://localhost:5100).
 - If you face any npm related issues make sure to install `npm`.
 Open `MathQuest.Client` project directory in Terminal or Command Prompt and run the following command:

   ```bash